 '''

-class baseplate.lib.secrets.CredentialSecret
+class baseplate.lib.secrets.CredentialSecret (username: str, password: str)

 '''

 A secret for storing username/password pairs.

 Credential secrets allow us to store usernames and passwords together in a single secret.
 Note that they are not versioned since the general pattern for rotating credentials like this would be to generate a new username/password pair.
 This object has two properties: